z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/fasta/readme.txt

 Variance
 --------

-Please don't optimize the cumulative-probabilities lookup (for example, by using a scaling factor) or naïve LCG arithmetic - those programs will not be accepted.
+Please don't optimize the cumulative-probabilities lookup (for example, by using a scaling factor) or naï¿½ve LCG arithmetic - those programs will not be accepted.

 How to implement
 ----------------